-The aim of all courses is to foster self-conciousness in an individual’s response to the world in which he or she lives.
+The aim of all courses is to foster self-consciousness in an individual’s response to the world in which he or she lives.
 The necessity for a comprehensive context to the human struggle led to the creation of a series of theological and cultural courses, known as the Basic Curriculum, which was presented in the Global Academy.
 Each course usually has five sessions with a lecture and seminar or workshop in each.
-Teach teaching is the method of presentation with a strong emphasis on group participation.
+Team teaching is the method of presentation with a strong emphasis on group participation.

 A study of the witness of the Word in history made by the early Christian community.
 The perspectives that John, the Synoptic writers and Paul present toward the event of Jesus Christ are examined, together with the basic cultural heritage of Greek, Hebraic and Gnostic lifestyles.
-Rational Objective: To deepen the contemporary grounding of the gospel through exposing the radicalityof the early Christian writings.
-Existential Aim: To appraise 20th-century gnosticism and stoicism and to beckon participants to the joyous abandonment of life in the Word.
+Rational Objective: To deepen the contemporary grounding of the gospel through exposing the radicality of the early Christian writings.
+Existential Aim: To appraise 20th-century Gnosticism and stoicism and to beckon participants to the joyous abandonment of life in the Word.
 The original outlines for the four lectures are here.

 Seminar: “Fourth Gospel: Prolog” by Hoskyns